chandratejatiriveedhi/Chatbot-Disease-Prediction/README.md

 Once the application opens you can input in the textbox in the following format.
-Fever: Yes, Cough: No, Fatigue: Yes, Difficulty Breathing: Yes, Age: 45, Blood Pressure: High, Cholesterol Level: Low
+Fever: Yes, Cough: No, Fatigue: Yes, Difficulty Breathing: Yes, Age: 45, Blood Pressure: High, Cholesterol Level: Low You can leave some parameters blank, however it might not give an accurate/desired results